sameerhimati/adMute/README.md

-# Ad Muter for YouTube
+# Ad Muter for Streaming Services

-Ad Muter is a Chrome extension that automatically mutes YouTube ads and attempts to skip them when possible.
+Ad Muter is a Chrome extension that automatically mutes ads and attempts to skip them when possible on various streaming services.
 It provides a seamless viewing experience by handling ad interruptions without user intervention.

 ## Features

-- Automatically mutes YouTube ads
+- Automatically mutes ads on YouTube, Hulu, Peacock, Paramount+, and HBO Max
 - Attempts to skip ads when a skip button is available
 - Tracks time saved and number of ads muted
 - Simple toggle to enable/disable the extension